-I of 1818, with powers of a Revenue Board, Board of Trade, Provincial Court of Appeal, Court of Circuit, and Committee of Embankments.
-The first
+I of 1818, with powers of a Revenue Board, Board of Trade, Provincial Court

 By Regulation I of 1829 Cuttack was made the 19th Commissionership of Revenue and Circuit, and comprised Cuttack, Khurdha, Balasore, Midnapore, and Nuagaon, including Hidgellee.
 The powers of the Commissioner were those of the Board of Revenue and Court of Wards (subject to the control of the Sudder Board of Revenue,) and of a Court of Circuit.